Honors in Latin American Studies

 - Of the courses applied to 'b' and 'c' above, up to 10 units may be completed in Overseas Studies, and up to 5 units may be taken as directed individual study.
 For approved Overseas Studies courses, see the "Latin American Studies Cognate Courses" section of this bulletin.

-- All courses to be counted toward the honors program must be taken for a letter grade.
+- All courses to be counted toward the honors certification must be taken for a letter grade.

 - Fulfill the Foreign Language Requirement.
 The minimum requirement for completion of the honors program in Latin American Studies is advanced proficiency in Spanish or Portuguese by any one of the following means: